falcosecurity/falcosidekick/README.md

   # minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

 webui:
-  address: "" # WebUI address, if not empty, WebUI output is enabled
+  url: "" # WebUI URL, if not empty, WebUI output is enabled
 ```

 Usage :